19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 (b) if the Minister is satisfied that it is just and equitable to do so,

-permit the withdrawal of the whole sum standing to the credit of the member in his PSE account, and thereupon he shall cease to be a member of that Fund.
+permit the withdrawal of the whole sum standing to the credit of the member in his PSE account, and thereupon his PSE account shall be closed and he shall cease to be a member of that Fund.

 [52/2007]

+[Act 33 of 2014 wef 10/11/2014]

 (4) In subsection (2), “approved”, in relation to a course of study or programme or an institution, means approved by the Minister for the purposes of that subsection.

 [52/2007]

+### Donation of member’s moneys in PSE Fund

+16DA\.—(1) An individual who is a member of the PSE Fund or, if the individual is below 21 years of age, any parent of that individual, may by notice given to the PSE Scheme Administrator donate all or part of the sum standing to the member’s credit in his PSE account to a prescribed charity of the individual’s or parent’s choice (as the case may be), being a charity whose objects are exclusively or primarily for the advancement of education.

+(2) Upon receiving the notice in subsection (1), the PSE Scheme Administrator may authorise the payment of such sum, as stated in the notice, to the prescribed charity.

+(3) In this section, “charity” means a charity as defined in section 2(1) of the Charities Act (Cap.
+37) whether or not registered under that Act.

+[Act 33 of 2014 wef 10/11/2014]

 ### Transfer of member’s moneys in PSE Fund

 16E\.—(1) Subject to any regulations made under section 24, the PSE Scheme Administrator may, upon an application by a member of the PSE Fund who has attained the age of 21 years, permit the member to transfer the whole sum standing to his credit in his PSE account to his ordinary account, if any, maintained under section 13 of the Central Provident Fund Act (Cap.
-36), and thereupon he shall cease to be a member of the PSE Fund.
+36), and thereupon his PSE account shall be closed and he shall cease to be a member of the PSE Fund.

 [52/2007]

+[Act 33 of 2014 wef 10/11/2014]

 (2) Subject to any regulations made under section 24, the PSE Scheme Administrator may, upon an application by a member of the PSE Fund who has attained the relevant age, permit the member to transfer —